 A bowel rest involves a strict diet of only liquids for a few days.
 The purpose is to let the GI tract heal from inflammation and essentially take a break.
 To prevent malnutrition, you may need an IV.

-Talk to your doctor before switching to a liquid diet.
+Talk with your doctor before switching to a liquid diet.
+Following this, your doctor may follow a special Crohn’s diet and take supplements.

-You should avoid nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin), as these can make Crohn’s worse.
+You also may need to take pain medication.
+Avoid nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin), as these can make Crohn’s worse.
 Instead, ask your doctor if you can safely take acetaminophen (Tylenol).

-Despite consistent treatment, you may need surgery if your symptoms become life threatening.
-Around 67 to 75 percent of all people with Crohn’s will eventually need surgery, according to the Crohn’s & Colitis Foundation.
+You may need surgery if your symptoms become life threatening.
+Around 67% to 75% of all people with Crohn’s will eventually need surgery, according to the Crohn’s & Colitis Foundation.

 Surgery can’t cure the disease, but it may help repair severely damaged tissues and remove blockages.